 The Silent Generation is a term used to describe the generation of Americans born between 1928 and 1945.
-This generation was primarily shaped by the events of World War II, as many members of this cohort served in the war effort and would go on to become politicians, diplomats, scientists, business leaders, and more.
+The events of World War II primarily shaped this generation, as many members of this cohort served in the war effort and would go on to become politicians, diplomats, scientists, business leaders, and more.

 This generation experienced rapid changes in technology and culture that followed the Great Depression.
 Members of this generation grew up with a strong sense of frugality, resourcefulness, and work ethic that had been instilled in them during their formative years as they faced challenging economic conditions.

 Despite their reputation for being “silent” or passive, members of the Silent Generation were very active participants in American culture.
-They witnessed numerous advances in science and technology, such as penicillin and radar technologies, during their lifetimes.
+During their lifetimes, they witnessed numerous advances in science and technology, such as penicillin and radar technologies.
 They also participated in some of the most iconic events of the 20th century, such as D-Day and the moon landing.
-Many members contributed to civil rights movements such as Rosa Parks’ bus boycott in 1955 or marched for equal rights for all races during the Selma-to-Montgomery marches in 1965.
+Many members contributed to civil rights movements, such as Rosa Parks’ bus boycott in 1955 or marched for equal rights for all races during the Selma-to-Montgomery marches in 1965.

 Many famous figures are associated with this generation, such as President Harry Truman, author JRR Tolkien, singer/songwriter Bob Dylan, artist Andy Warhol, and physicist Richard Feynman.
 Even though they lived through tumultuous times filled with violence and destruction, these individuals made an invaluable impact on society both then and now with their meaningful contributions that remain relevant today.